 Advancing Mutual TLS with a Unified and Audited Trust Model

 The Accredited Standards Committee X9 (ASC X9) has established a Federated Root of Trust (X9 PKI) to modernize how organizations authenticate systems and secure communications.
 Traditionally, mutual TLS (mTLS) has relied on fragmented private PKI deployments or public certificate authorities (CAs) that were never designed for inter-enterprise authentication.
-X9’s initiative introduces a federated, audited, and standards-based trust infrastructure designed to unify and strengthen digital trust across financial, commercial, and regulated sectors.
+X9’s initiative introduces a federated, audited, and standards-based trust infrastructure that serves as a cryptographic blueprint to unify and strengthen digital trust across financial, commercial, and regulated sectors.

 The first deployment focus of the X9 PKI is to address clientAUTH deprecation in Public TLS certificates with a purpose-built trust fabric supporting verified organization identity, interoperability, and regulatory assurance.
 This model enables verified participants to exchange credentials and validate each other’s identities under a common policy framework rather than under fragmented private hierarchies.